devleague/js-graph-traversal/README.md

 1. Implement a **Remove Node** method for **Graph Generator** module.
 1. Write a recursive and non-recursive implementation of BFS and DFS.
 1. Visualize each method in the DOM.

-## Getting Started
-1. Fork this repository and clone it from your personal GitHub Account
-1. In the Terminal, navigate to the newly created folder for this repository.
-1. Install dependencies by running the command: `npm install`
-1. Run tests by running the command: `npm test`
-1. Your work will be one in the file named: `graphGenerator.js`, `depthFirstSearch.js`, and `breadthFirstSearch.js`.
-1. Pay attention to the tests for hints on what Method names it expects.
-1. Make your tests pass!

 # Additional Resources